Sermons

 18 September 2016

 One cannot help but call the manager in our parable today a rogue.
 Firstly he has mismanaged his master’s accounts.
 How, we don’t know.
-But then, when his mismanagement is discovered and he is sacked, he uses his master’s accounts to provide for his own future.
-When he is found out you would think that… Read more
+But then, when his mismanagement is… Read more

 Even worst of sinners are forgiven